 California has adopted a new rate system to provide financial support to caregivers.
-It is called the Home Based Family Care Rate and took effect January 1, 2017.
+It is called the Home Based Family Care Rate and phase 1 of the new rate system took effect January 1, 2017.
 This is the first time in California’s history that relatives caring for a foster child are receiving access to the same support and funding rates as all other foster families.

 The new policy is part of the state’s Continuum of Care Reform effort, aimed at reducing reliance on congregate care and ensuring that all foster children can be raised in a family.

 As of January 1, 2017, all approved caregivers are eligible to receive the home-based family care rate.
 Currently, the amount of monthly financial assistance received for each child is equal to $923 a month (the amount of the monthly financial support goes up July 1st of each year in accordance with the California Necessities Index).
 The new rate of $923 is the minimum amount that an approved family will receive.

 You may be able to receive more than $923 a month.
 Children in need of additional support are eligible for supplements based on their needs.
 Every foster family, relative and non-relative foster parents, qualifies for these supports as long as the child meets relevant eligibility criteria.
 The supplements available include:

 Infant supplement: If you are caring for a young person in foster care that has a child, you may receive an infant supplement to cover the additional costs of providing food, clothing and shelter to the child of the foster youth.